How did Trump’s education pick Betsy DeVos do in confirmation hearing?

 Senate Democrats grill the president-elect’s nominee for U.S. education secretary, who struggled to answer basic questions about public schools.

 On Monday, Education Lab looked at what might happen in Washington state with Betsy DeVos as U.S. secretary of education.
-On Tuesday, she had her confirmation hearing (first), where she didn’t have answers for even the most basic questions about her qualifications to lead the $68 billion federal education agency.
+On Tuesday, she had her confirmation hearing (first), where she didn’t have answers for the most basic questions about her qualifications to lead the $68 billion federal education agency.

 Amber Phillips, in The Washington Post, noted DeVos couldn’t recall how much her family had given to the Republican Party ($200 million is “possible,” she said) or whether she agreed that all states must comply with a federal law protecting the rights of students with special needs (“I might have confused it” with a state law, she later clarified).